 Newsletter #1 - April 2026

-Welcome to our first ever newsletter!
 The plan is to give an update every quarter, so here goes, Q1 2026.

-While the weather at this time of year isn’t great for climbing outdoors, we’re kept busy reflecting and reporting on the prior year, and planning for the year ahead.
+While the weather at this time of year isn’t great for rock climbing outdoors, we’re kept busy reflecting and reporting on the prior year, and planning for the year ahead.

 As part of our preparation, in Q1 we always review and update our Risk Assessments and Operating Procedures.
 These get signed off by Mike Rosser, our technical advisor.
 All our kit gets inspected and replaced where necessary.
 After mountains of paperwork and an inspection, we’ve just had notification that our AALA licence has been renewed for the forthcoming year - yay!
 Both Chris and Nicky have been on outdoor first aid courses, and Chris has attended a one day Mountain Training provider workshop, and the two day Mountain Training bi-annual conference.

-All of this will take some funding so we have a couple of fundraising events scheduled for Saturday 2 May - a climbing challenge in the morning and a talk in the evening.
+All of this will take some funding so we have a couple of fundraising events scheduled for Saturday 2 May - a climbing challenge in the morning for our Climb Eyam group and a talk in the evening.
 The talk, ‘The Spine Race: 268 miles of endurance’ promises to be an insightful, honest account of what it’s like to push body and mind to the limit.
 Tickets are available on Eventbrite, go to our Facebook page for the link, get one before they sell out!

 We have been successful in expanding our range of Mountain Training courses.
 In addition to the ones we already run, we are now a provider of the Rock Skills Learn to Lead Sport, the Rock Skills Learn to Lead Trad and the Mountain Skills.
 This means that we now provide the full suite of Rock Skills, Hill Skills and Mountain Skills, and the Indoor Climbing Assistant qualification.
 Our Mountain Training courses are growing in popularity as we reduce financial barriers to participation.
+If you are interested in finding out more about these, please visit our Mountain Training courses page.

 As well as all the admin, in Q1 we ran 25 sessions (2025: 32 sessions) with 76 contacts (2025: 73 contacts).
 Slightly fewer sessions but with more climbers!

-We even got a little bit, a very little bit, of our own climbing done - the photo is of Nicky leading the lovely Right Twin Crack, VS 4c, at Stanage Popular on the very first sunny day of the year.
+We even got a little bit, a very little bit, of our own climbing done - the photo is of Nicky leading the lovely Right Twin Crack, VS 4c, at Stanage Popular on the first sunny day of the year.

 Very much looking forward to being outside more in Q2!